complexorganizations/gocreate/.github/readme.md

 There is no official go project specification framework or widely agreed standard other than `go.mod` and this tool is based on the golang-standard project.

 ---
-### What is go?
-Go is a compiled, statically typed programming language developed by Robert Griesemer, Rob Pike, and Ken Thompson at Google.
-Go is syntactically similar to C, but with memory protection, collection of waste, structural typing, and concurrency in the CSP format.

----
 ### Features
 - Structure go applications